Psidium/ui5-compatible-webpack-build/README.md

 # References

-https://github.com/nhn/tui.webpack.safe-umd-plugin : I read this repo to understand how to hook into the UMD building phase
+https://github.com/nhn/tui.webpack.safe-umd-plugin : I read this repo to understand how to hook into the UMD building phase.

 https://github.com/johnagan/clean-webpack-plugin : I read this repo to understand how to make a Webpack plugin in TypeScript.